 Abhishek Anand

 I am a postdoctoral research scientist in Westervelt Aerosol Group in Lamont-Doherty Earth Observatory at Columbia University.
-I am building machine/deep learning models for estimating air pollutant using large datasets from NASA's and European satellite fleet, validated with ground-level sensors in sub-Saharan Africa.
+I am building machine/deep learning models for estimating air pollutants using satellite-derived features and weather reanalysis parameters, validated with ground-level sensors in sub-Saharan Africa.
 I am further using the datasets to investigate health impacts to aid effective local policymaking.

 I graduated with Ph.D. in Mechanical Engineering from Carnegie Mellon University, where I worked with Prof. Albert Presto on developing low-cost techniques to measure atmospheric particulate matter and using air pollution data from low-cost monitors to identify emission sources.
 Additionally, I built a deep learning-based forecast model for fine particulate matter over Pittsburgh (USA) by using novel features from NASA's GEOS-CF and ground level measurements from a low-cost sensor network, spatially deployed over Pittsburgh in Pennsylvania.